Death is not an alibi.

-Sam jogged over to the reeling man on the ground as the cops helping him to his feet.
+Sam jogged over to the dazed man as the cops helped him to his feet.
 Arphallo watched his partner go.
 Sam was a good cop, one of the best working the Dead Beat, as the others called it.
-He was brave, self-sacrificing, if sometimes a little crude.
+He was brave and self-sacrificing, if sometimes a little crude.

 Death had that effect, sometimes.